mattermost/docs/source/cloud/cloud-administration/cloud-changelog.md

 ### Bug Fixes
  - Fixed bugs related to replication lag for Enterprise Edition instances configured to use read replicas.
- - Fixed an issue where Compliance report field headers were not correctly aligned.
+ - Fixed an issue where Compliance Report field headers were not correctly aligned.
  - Fixed an issue where the ``/join`` command was case-sensitive.
  - Fixed an issue where one-character sidebar category names were not displayed.
- - Fixed an issue with a theme discrepancy on close buttons on some modals in the System Console (when using custom team theme).
+ - Fixed an issue with a theme discrepancy on close buttons on some modals in the System Console (when using a custom team theme).
- - Fixed an issue where the text draft area in the right-hand side was jumpy with long text input when selected.
+ - Fixed an issue where long text input in the right-hand pane was jumpy when selected.
  - Fixed an issue where the Zoom level persisted across multi-attachment PDF previews.

 ### Known Issues